-The Fender Stratocaster could very well be the most iconic guitar of all-time.
-Though they arrived a few years after the original Broadcaster/Esquire Teles that made history as the world’s first mass-produced solid-body electric, the Stratocaster family quickly became Fender’s best-selling instrument, a tradition which has lasted to this day.
-With so much choice, finding the best Stratocaster for you can be a big task.
+The Fender Stratocaster could very well be the most iconic guitar of all time.
+Though it arrived a few years after the original Broadcaster/Esquire Teles that made history as the world’s first mass-produced solidbody electric, the Stratocaster quickly became Fender’s bestselling instrument, a tradition which has lasted to this day.
+And now, with so much choice, finding the best Stratocaster for you can be a big task.

 - Not a Fender fan?
 Explore more brands in our best electric guitars guide

 - The best electric guitars under $2,000 for intermediate and pro players

 - Prefer a Tele?
 These are the best Telecasters available today

 Here, we’re answering the question of which Fender Stratocasters are best.
 Whether you’re after a budget electric bearing the Fender logo, or something more upmarket, by the end of this feature you should know the difference between the various Fender Stratocaster models, and be closer to knowing which one is right for you.